7 Online Business Generation Tips For Law Firms.

 4. Update your online platform regularly

-Your online online business generation platform should be viewed as a work in progress that requires ongoing care and attention.
+Your online business generation platform should be viewed as a work in progress that requires ongoing care and attention.
 Google will respond positively to your website if it is regularly updated.
 An up to date platform will also help you build trust and establish authority amongst potential instructing agents.
 Has your blog not been updated for 6 months?
 Not a good sign.
 Finalist at the 2010 Law Awards – who cares?
 Still promoting compromise agreements as a service?
 You get my point.

 5. Get social